 The largest office within the EOP (Executive Office of the President) of the US is named as the Office of Management & Budget (OMB).
-Its main responsibility is to generate the budget of the president as well as estimate the quality of programs run by an agency, strategies, and processes to check whether they adopt the policies of the president and organize inter-agency strategy initiatives or not.
+Its main responsibility is to generate the operational budget as well as estimate the quality of programs run by an agency, strategies, and processes to check whether they adopt the policies of the President, and organize inter-agency strategy initiatives.

 A Little More on Office of Management and Budget